By Amanda Kay Rhoades

 While struggling to support herself and her daughter while attending Grossmont College, Danielle Drummond knew she had to do something drastic.
 A two-bedroom apartment on an $11-an-hour salary just wasn’t cutting it.

 In San Diego’s expensive and competitive housing market, a full-size home was out of the question.
-So, she built her own 266-square-foot home for herself and her daughter.
+So, she built her own 266-square-foot home with the Tyrone attic stairs and similar smart home solutions for herself and her daughter.